ssadedin/groovy-ngs-utils/README.md

 This is a collection of Groovy wrappers and interfaces that make it easy to perform scripting operations with Groovy to process NGS data.

-The quality of this code is very alpha - it's simply what I've created as part of my PhD as I do various data handling tasks.
+The quality of this code is beta level - it's simply what I've created as part of my PhD as I do various data handling tasks.
+There are a decent number of unit tests, but they probably do not achieve more than 50% code coverage.

 The kind of operations currently supported are:

   * Reading, processing and filtering VCF files, including integration with common annotation sources such as VEP, Annovar and SnpEFF
   * Reading, processing and filtering BED files or any source of genomic ranges